hyperledger/fabric/docs/source/build_network.rst

 .. note:: The supplied commands in this documentation **MUST** be run from your
           ``first-network`` sub-directory of the ``fabric-samples`` repository
           clone.
-If you elect to run the commands from a different location, the various provided scripts will be unable to find the binaries.
+If you select to run the commands from a different location, the various provided scripts will be unable to find the binaries.

 Want to run it now?